The kuhli loach, sometimes called the coolie loach or leopard loach, is a peaceful, freshwater, bottom-dwelling fish.

-Its shy and peaceful temperament makes the Kuhli Loach fish the perfect tank companion.
-However, we do recommend only more experienced aquarists keep them.
+Its shy and peaceful temperament makes the kuhli loach fish the perfect tank companion.
+However, we recommend only more experienced aquarists keep them.

-If you want to know more about their natural habitat, where to find it, and how to successfully keep this colorful eel, keep reading…
+To learn more about the kuhli loach’s natural habitat, where to find it, and how to successfully keep this colorful fish, keep reading.

 |Color Form:||Yellow and brown bands|